fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 now it's time to combine all ingredients in a bowl and enjoy it!

-> the one in the piture has millet, fresh rocket and avocado, sweet 'n sour tofu and carrots, fresh cucumber and tomatoes, and is topped with lemon juice, olive oil, salt and sesame seeds.
+> the one in the picture has millet, fresh rocket and avocado, sweet 'n sour tofu and carrots, fresh cucumber and tomatoes, and is topped with lemon juice, olive oil, salt and sesame seeds.